eliataylor/tam-flutter/README.md

    - [ ] App is in the background?
    - [ ] Device is locked?
    - [ ] Source is youtube.com?
-5. When is LocalStorage of Webview Browsers automatically? (this would force logout)
+5. When is LocalStorage of Webview Browsers automatically deleted? (this would force logout)